Abraham Ulrikab: The discovery of the Inuit's remains

 In 2009, a French-Canadian, France Rivet, was introduced to Abraham's story by master photographer Hans Blohm.
 Her reading of the book The Diary of Abraham Ulrikab: Text and Context left her wondering what had happened to the Inuit in Paris, and what had become of their remains.
 She promised Blohm and a Labrador Inuk friend that she would investigate.
 About a year into her research, she uncovered documents about anthropologists in Paris having studied Paingu's skullcap, as well as plaster casts of the brains of Abraham, Ulrike, and Tobias.
 Wondering if these items could still be in a museum's collection, she sent a few letters to inquire.
 Soon a reply arrived from the Muséum national d'Histoire naturelle:

-Mrs. Rivet we have the regret to inform you that we do not have the brain casts, but we do have the skullcap as well as the fully-mounted skeletons of the five Labrador Inuit who died in Paris in January 1881.
+Madame Rivet we regret to inform you that we do not have the brain casts, but we do have the skullcap as well as the fully-mounted skeletons of the five Labrador Inuit who died in Paris in January 1881.

 This totally unexpected news triggered a four-year research to fully document the Inuit's story as well as discussions with authorities in Nunatsiavut, Canada, and France in order to prepare the remains' eventual coming home.